wearealloy/alloy-craft-template/README.md

 ## Development from scratch:
 1. Create root folder for the new project and name it ‘projectname’.’domain’  (eg: uberrito.com).
 2. Move into the project folder and clone the development workflow structure repo from [here](https://github.com/wearealloy/web-workflow).
 This will place a few files and the dev and cms folders inside the project root folder.
+3. Run the command ```npm install``` from the root directory of the project.
-3. Download Craft 3 CMS from [here](https://docs.craftcms.com/v3/installation.html#step-1-download-craft) and place the files inside the cms folder located in the root of the project.
+4. Download Craft 3 CMS from [here](https://docs.craftcms.com/v3/installation.html#step-1-download-craft) and place the files inside the cms folder located in the root of the project.
-4. Follow Craft 3 installation instructions [here](https://docs.craftcms.com/v3/installation.html#step-1-download-craft)
+5. Follow Craft 3 installation instructions [here](https://docs.craftcms.com/v3/installation.html#step-1-download-craft)
     1. Follow steps [here](https://www.evernote.com/l/AAdH90XLgkdDfKnv7NvFTKlAbUJ_RGApuI4) in case you need help installing the cms web host for the first time.
-5. Locate the file ‘.env.example’ at root > cms > example_files and copy and paste its content in the ‘.env’ file located in root > cms (make sure that the variables between the two files have the same values.
+6. Locate the file ‘.env.example’ at root > cms > example_files and copy and paste its content in the ‘.env’ file located in root > cms (make sure that the variables between the two files have the same values.
 Eg: db_user = “admin” in both of them).
-6. Locate the file ‘general.example.php’ at root > cms > example_files and copy and paste its content in the ‘general.php’ file located in 'root > cms > config’.
+7. Locate the file ‘general.example.php’ at root > cms > example_files and copy and paste its content in the ‘general.php’ file located in 'root > cms > config’.

 After this steps you are ready to start development on your new project.
 All development will happen in the dev folder.
 Do not delete any files that came within the folder.

-* To start development go to the root folder using the terminal and type the command: ‘gulp watch’ (read section above for more info on this command)
+* To start development go to the root folder using the terminal and type the command: ```gulp watch``` (read section above for more info on this command)
 * scss|sass|css files go inside 'dev > assets > _scss’, js files go inside 'dev > assets > _js'
 * Any time you want to add  scss|sass|css or js files, they have to be included in the main.scss or main.js files respectively.
 If not they won’t be taken into consideration when watching or building the files for production.
 * All HTML files go inside the template folder.
 Twig can be used to write HTML files with no issue.